Department website: http://nursing.hsc.wvu.edu

 Elaboration and integration of theories from nursing, the sciences, and the humanities to build a foundation for the highest level of nursing practice.

 NSG 705.
-Advanced Lifespan Assessment.
+Advanced Lifespan Health Assessment.
 3 Hours.

 PR: NSG 706.
 The focus of this course is the advanced health assessment of individuals across the lifespan.
 Skilled interviewing and advanced assessment skills are emphasized.